pgRouting/pgrouting/doc/dijkstra/pgr_dijkstra.rst

 Additional Examples
 --------------------------------------------------------------------------------------

-The examples of this section are based on the :ref:`sampledata` network.
+The examples of this section are based on the :doc:`sampledata` network.

 The examples include combinations from starting vertices 2 and 11 to ending vertices 3 and 5 in a directed and undirected graph with and with out reverse_cost.